Grid Data - Output (XYZ Data)

 The images above display the difference in gridding the posted data with linear (top right) and log (bottom contours).
 The log contours on bottom show the difference in Z values between the grid when Log, save as log (bottom left) and Log, save as linear (bottom right) are selected.

 • Click the current selection and select a base layer from the list.
-Only base layers that contain at least one polygon, polyline, 3D polygon or 3D polyline will be included in the list.
+Only base layers that contain at least one eligible polygon or polyline will be included in the list.
 The base layer must use the same source coordinate system as the grid.

 • Click Browse to load a vector file with the Open dialog.
 The file must use the same coordinate system as the grid.

-The number of 2D and 3D polygons and vertices is displayed below the NoData polygon boundary once a file or map layer has been selected.
+The number of polygons and vertices is displayed below the NoData 2D polygon boundary once a file or map layer has been selected.
 If the boundaries have blanking flags or BLN_Flag attributes, the total number of inside and outside flags is displayed.

 Polyline Boundaries